codebards/policies/security/response/index.md

 ---
-title: 'Security Response'
+title: Security Response | Code Bards
-description: 'Have you discovered a web security flaw that might impact one of our products?
-Here’s how you can report it.'
+description: Have you discovered a web security flaw that might impact one of our products?
+Here’s how you can report it.
 ---

 # Security response

-*Last updated: March 18, 2021*
+*Last updated: March 24, 2021*

 ## We appreciate your concern